cgarciae/treex/README.md

 ```

 ## Status
-While its core API is near complete, Treex is more of a proof of concept for what a PyTree-based Module system for JAX could look like.
-More testing is needed to find out whether it is general enough for complex models and potential issues.
+At the moment Treex is a proof of concept for what a Pytree-based Module system for JAX could look like.
+Testing is needed to find bugs and potential issues, however, since Treex layers are numerically equivalent to Flax this borrows some maturity and yields more confidence over its results.
 Feedback is much appreciated.

 **Roadmap**:
 - [x] Finish prototyping core API